-Document Title: Repairs and Maintenance Policy Aim: Clearly define levels and standards of service for the repair and maintenance service.
-Clearly define the responsibilities of customers and ourselves in relation to reactive maintenance and be open and accountable for all actions and decisions.
-Objective: Provide customers with clear information on all aspects of the maintenance service through customers information leaflets, handbooks, annual reports and regular newsletters and our website.
-Ensure that customer services and property services staff are well trained and supported to deliver a high-quality service and meet customers' needs.
-Strategy Reference: Strategic Objective No 5 - The Eildon Group will ensure the delivery of high-quality homes and property asset management services cope of Policy: This Policy will apply to all buildings in our ownership and to all individuals employed and/or engaged by us.
-(Except properties which are covered by a full insuring and repair lease) It covers all aspects of the reactive, cyclical and planned maintenance service delivered by us and our partners, contractors or other agencies at times Responsible Officer: Property Manager Dates of Adoption / Review: October 2019 unless required earlier due to changes in the law, regulation, best practice or requirements of the Association Approval Source: Executive Team Legal and Regulatory References: The Housing (Scotland) Act 2001 and subsequent amendments The Scottish Secure Tenancy Agreement Scottish Housing Quality Standard Energy Efficiency Standard for Social Housing The Scottish Social Housing Charter Right to Repair Housing (Scotland) Act 2001 Right to Compensation for Improvements Housing (Scotland) Act 2001 Procedural References Repairs Procedure Manual Consultation Completed: Staff Update Policy to be reviewed in consultation with all stakeholders 2019.
-Tenant Consultation: Customer Panel.
-Customer Survey 2019

-Risk Implications: Level 1 - Control and Information Paper - This paper contributes to the overall control of the strategic risk on governance and is linked to the strategic objective(s) SO1 - Governance and SO 5 - Property Assets.
-Equalities Assessment: All Eildon policies and key documents are developed with the clear objective of ensuring that they do not discriminate against any disadvantaged or vulnerable people and that they do not have negative impacts for equality groups.
-However, we will always welcome comments on the impact of a policy on particular groups of people in respect of their age, disability, gender reassignment, race, religion, sex or sexual orientation, being pregnant or on maternity leave and children's rights and wellbeing.
-Accessibility: Policy available on paper, through our website and available on request in audio brail and translated versions
+Document Title: Repairs and Maintenance Policy Aim: Clearly define levels and standards of service for repairs and maintenance.
+Objective: SO5 PROPERTY ASSETS - Invest in our property assets to ensure a targeted approach to address need Scope of Policy: All stakeholders Nominated Officer: Property Manager Approval Source: Executive Team Legal & Regulatory References: The Housing (Scotland) Act and subsequent amendments The Scottish Secure Tenancy Agreement Performance Standards for Registered Social Landlords Scottish Housing Quality Standard Energy Efficiency Standard for Social Housing The Scottish Social Housing Charter Right to Repair Housing (Scotland) Act 2001 Right to Compensation for Improvements Housing (Scotland) Act 2001 Procedural References: Repairs Procedure Manual Consultation Completed: Yes - Staff & customers Risk Implications: 1- Existing policy, minimal change Equalities Assessment: Accessibility: All Eildon policies and key documents are developed with the clear objective of ensuring that they do not discriminate against any person and have negative impacts for equality groups.
+We will always welcome comments on the impact of a policy on particular groups of people in respect of, but not limited to, age, disability, gender reassignment, race, religion, sex or sexual orientation, being pregnant or on maternity leave and children's rights and wellbeing.
+Accessible electronically/online and in print.
+All 7 to o o o o i o i i i i i i i i i i i i documents can be translated and made available in audio, braille and large print versions upon request.
+Publish on Website: Yes